Kratom and brittle hair and dry skin and aging, oh my

 Until I discovered reddit.com/r/quittingkratom.

-And oh man.
+And man oh man.
 Its users claim prolonged kratom usage has a gazillion awful side effects.
 Not only hair damage and shedding (and some women were bemoaning losing up to three quarters of their hair), but all kinds of other crap: inhibition of vitamin uptakes and nutrient absorption, tummy microbiome damage, dehydration, skin damage, premature aging, loads of other stuff.

 Sure.
 But /r/quittingkratom's consensus is that this kratom gunk vastly accelerates it.
 I pored through comment thread after comment thread, page after page, of people all crowing the same two claims: (1) long-term kratom usage seriously messed up their health; and (2) within a few months of quitting, their skin resumed its former radiant glow, their hair thickened and strengthened and shot down their backs, and their health cleared up in a ton of other ways.